kubernetes/community/contributors/design-proposals/scheduling/scheduling-policy.md

 ### SchedulingPolicy content

 SchedulingPolicy spec is composed of optional fields that allow scheduling rules.
-If a field is absent from a SchedulingPolicy, this `SchedulingPolicy` won't allow any item from the missing field.
+If a field is absent from a `SchedulingPolicy` it automatically allowed.

 ```yaml
 apiVersion: policy/v1alpha1